mbuffat/Powerlink2/README.md

       device_class: door
 ```

-The following image show an exemple of the visonic2 interface on home-assistant
+The following image show an example of the visonic2 interface on home-assistant

 ![HA_visonic2.png](HA_visonic2.png)